- Archaeological Data Recovery

 Miss Rafferty has over 13 years experience in management, administrative and financial services.
 She holds a B.S. in Accounting from Johnson & Wales University, graduating with honors in 2009.

-As the Assistant Controller at PAL, Miss Rafferty is responsible for assisting the Controller in directing the organization's accounting function, including establishing and maintaining the organization’s accounting principles, practices, and procedures.
+As the Controller at PAL, Miss Rafferty is responsible for assisting the Controller in directing the organization's accounting function, including establishing and maintaining the organization’s accounting principles, practices, and procedures.
 With the support of a financial coordinator, she oversees general ledger activities and the preparation of company financial statements.
 In addition, Miss Rafferty is responsible for preparing all contract documents.

 Ms. Freeman began her career with PAL through an internship while studying at Rhode Island College.
 After the completion of her internship she accepted the position as the Finance Assistant at PAL.